omarkmu/pz-omichat/docs/sandbox-options.md

 Allows players to use [emote](./emotes.md) shortcuts in the form of `.emote`.
 These are enabled only in local chats—`/say`, `/yell`, [`/me`](#mechatformat), and [`/whisper`](#whisperchatformat) (if using local whisper).

-### AllowSetChatColors
-`default → true`

-Allows players to customize the colors used in their chat.
-This works on a player-by-player basis; unlike [name](#allowsetnamecolor) and [speech](#allowsetspeechcolor) colors, players will only see the custom colors that they've set for themselves.

 ### AllowSetName
 `default → true`